Summer Youth Classes Levels 1-6

 - Jazz (Level 3/4) – Wednesday 6:30-7:15pm

-Students at this level can expect to train 4 days a week in ballet curriculum as well as other dance genres: jazz, modern, contemporary, and conditioning.
-Level 5 dancers can expect the difficulty, length of exercise, and number of repetitions to increase.
-Excellence becomes more challenging as complexity increases.
+Students in Levels 4–6 train 4 to 5 days a week in ballet as well as jazz, modern, contemporary, and conditioning.
+With each level, the difficulty, length of exercises, and number of repetitions increase, requiring greater strength, focus, and commitment.

 - Ballet Technique (Level 5/6) – Monday 6:00-7:30pm